ADVANCED MANAGEMENT ACCOUNTING

 a) answer 1 extended open question (10 points);

-b) answer 5 short open questions (2 points each).
+b) answer 5 short questions (2 points each).

-As regards the applied perspective, knowledge and skills will be assessed through an application exercise (10 points).
+As regards the applied perspective, knowledge and skills will be assessed through an exercise (10 points).
 A Final Evaluation is scheduled on April 6, 2020.

 Disability Support: any student with a documented disability condition (e.g. physical, learning, psychiatric, vision, hearing, etc.) who needs to arrange reasonable accommodations should contact me as soon as possible at the beginning of the semester.
 Students with special needs should also contact Disability Support Services on campus.